gregtour/blog-posts/article2.md

 Which will branch to labels unconditionally, or if the value on the stack is zero.

-We will also need a form of labels, so we will add the psuedo-instruction
+We will also need a form of labels, so we will add the pseudo-instruction

 > LABEL

 which will take a unique ID as a parameter, which we will generate when generating our intermediate representation.

-Here we've outlined one of the simplest intermediate reperesentations imaginable.
+Here we've outlined one of the simplest intermediate representations imaginable.
 What we will do is process each function individually, creating a stream of IR instructions that match the given function on a statement by statement level.
 Our code generator will then be able to work from these function blocks to create the assembly code that we need.
 This IR representation is also flexible enough that we could easily add other target platforms to our compiler,